How Nigerian Insurance Companies Are Embracing the Digital Age

 -

-Smartphones are making insurance more accessible.
-Many insurers now offer mobile apps that allow users to:
+Smartphones and mobile technology are making insurance accessible to more Nigerians.
+Today, many insurers provide mobile apps where users can:

 -